-Information submitted at the hearing reveals that you continue to meet the medical eligibility criteria required for participation in the Medicaid MR/DD Waiver Program.
+Information submitted at the hearing fails to demonstrate that your son meets the medical eligibility criteria required for participation in the Medicaid MR/DD Waiver Program.

-It is the decision of the State Hearing Officer to reverse the Department's proposal to terminate your benefits and services through the Medicaid MR/DD Waiver Program.
+It is the decision of the State Hearing Officer to uphold the Department's action in denying your application for benefits and services through the Medicaid MR/DD Waiver Program.